Decisiv/blunder-absinthe/README.md

 ```

 This will catch all exceptions as well as provide special handling for any `%Blunder{}` errors returned from resolver functions.
+By default only the root field is wrapped.
+To wrap all field it is necessary to add blunder_fields: true to options.

 ### Start returning Blunder Errors